NavisGames/Valorant-Tracking-by-NavisGames/README.md

 ## Functions:
 - See a players account level
 - See a player's rank and MMR
-- See how much RR he made in the last matches
 - See his last matches
+- See how much RR he made
-- See global leaderboard of every act in each region
+- See global leaderboard of *almost* every act in each region
-- See current bundles in the game including skins and their prices
+- See current bundles in the game including skins, their prices and how long they are remaining in the store.

-### Coming Soon:
-- Get data of a Match
-- Remove False Positive Virus
-- More Options like Match History of a Gamemode, starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!
+- See Accuracy, Winrate and Average K.D of the last 5 matches

 (build with PyQT5, Python and PyInstaller)